code-phenix/AWS-Assingment-Nimesa-Technologies/README.md

 200 OK: Successful retrieval.
 404 Not Found: Bucket not found or no files matching the pattern.
 500 Internal Server Error: Server error occurred.

+**Note:
+For security purpose removed the aws accessKey & aws.secretKey in application.properties **